 An MB Learning Report in 2013 surveyed 220 students, aged between 14 and 18 in 55 schools across Britain.
 95% of students said that digital technology helped them learn independently, while 70% said it made learning more exciting.
 We know our students at Penryn share this passion, as do our staff.

-However, we are fully aware that there are concerns about students having access to this technology.
-This is one of the reasons we have waited so long before taking this step.
-In the past year alone there have been significant advances in the management of iPad devices and in the development of new filtering systems for them.
-We have compared a range of filtering systems and have selected what is widely believed to be the best educational filtering system for iPads – Lightspeed.
-This allows us all kinds of controls over the Internet usage on our iPads.
-Similarly the management system for these means that the school can set limits on how the iPad is used.
-We work closely with the Parents’ Forum and the Student Council to use these controls as helpfully as possible.
+Students tell us how much they value active and collaborative learning.
+We are, however, fully aware that there are concerns about students having access to this technology.
+This is one of the reasons that we waited so long before taking this step.
+In recent years, we have seen significant advances in the management of iPad devices, and in the development of new filtering systems for them.
+We have compared a range of filtering systems and have selected what is widely believed to be the best educational filtering system for iPads: ‘Lightspeed’ – which allows us all kinds of control over the internet usage on our iPads.
+Similarly, the management system means that the school can set limits on how the iPad is used, and we work closely with the Parents’ Forum and the Student Council to use these controls as helpfully as possible.

 Questions and answers

 The iPads are unattractive to thieves because the school’s management system controls them remotely, this means we can track and close down any iPad reported missing.

-We have purchased the most advanced and education specific filtering system available.
+We have purchased the most advanced and education-specific filtering system available.
 This enables us to filter any use of the Internet on the iPads just as we currently filter the use on the school’s own network.
 This filtering system is incredibly flexible and allows us to set up different types of access to the Internet for different students.
 We can force the iPad to access the internet only though this system, even when it is in the home.

 When the iPads are not in use we will encourage students to ensure they are looked after carefully and stored safely in bags or lockers.

-The iPads will be available for use by the students during holidays in the same way as at weekends and evenings.
+The iPads will be available for use by the students during holidays, in the same way as at weekends and evenings.